Climate change in Ghana: Temperature and weather changes

 Lake Volta, the largest artificial lake by surface area in the world, changed climate patterns in Ghana.

-The drier northern areas have warmed at a more rapid rate than southern Ghana.
-Overall, Ghana has experienced a 1.0 °C. increase in temperature since 1960.
-Northern Ghana has only one rainy season, while southern Ghana has two and annual rainfall is highly variable.
-Long-term trends for rainfall are difficult to predict.
+The drier northern areas have warmed more rapidly than southern Ghana.
+Overall, Ghana has experienced a 1.0 °C increase in temperature since 1960.
+Northern Ghana has only one rainy season, while southern Ghana has two, and annual rainfall is highly variable.
+Long-term trends for rainfall are challenging to predict.
 However, USDA's Forest Service concluded in 2011 that there was "no evidence that extreme rain events have either increased or decreased since 1960."

 However, when one compares the Köppen-Geiger climate classification map for 1980–2016 and the projected map for 2071–2100 predicted change in classification from "tropical, savannah" to "arid, steppe, hot" in some coastal areas."